 It’s 2020, the year you’re determined to create and foster a more engaged corporate culture by launching or relaunching a best-in-class, modern intranet.
 We trust that you’ve done your homework: You know what sets great intranets apart and the specific attributes that your employees will see as a benefit.
-(And if you haven’t done your homework, catch up with 6 Features Every Great Intranet Must Have and Best Practices for Launching a Modern Intranet.)
+(And if you haven’t done your homework, catch up with 6 Features Every Great Intranet Must Have and The Modern Intranet Playbook.)

 In addition, we’ve learned that the difference between a good intranet and a great intranet are the components that often go overlooked.
 Are you ready to launch and maintain an intranet that improves communication and truly nurtures your most important and valuable audience: your employees?
 Then be sure to consider the following crucial—but all-too-often-neglected—steps: